tferrari92/automate-all-the-things-braindamage/README.md

 Creates all the boilerplate files and directories in an existing repo for deploying a new Node.js service in Kubernetes:
 1. The application code directory and files, which will saved in [the application-code directory](/application-code/).
 2. The helm chart, which will be saved in [the helm-charts/systems directory](/helm-charts/systems/).
+3. The application.yaml files which will be saved in [the argo-cd/applications/systems/ directory](/argo-cd/applications/systems/).
-3. The build and push GitHub workflow manifest, which will be saved [the .github/workflows directory](/.github/workflows/) (working with GitHub Workflows is out of the scope of this lab).
+4. The build and deploy GitHub workflow manifest, which will be saved [the .github/workflows directory](/.github/workflows/) (working with GitHub Workflows is out of the scope of this lab).

 It generates a Pull Request which includes all these files al directories.
 </br>